Review: ecobee4 added Alexa to a thermostat and we’re in love

 The only folks who might not be best served by upgrading to an ecobee4 are people who already have an ecobee3 or ecobee3 lite and at least one Amazon Echo device.
 If you have this, you have everything an ecobee4 has to offer minus Alexa inside the thermostat itself.

-If the ecobee4 is right for you, go ahead and pick one up – the winter heating season is just getting started here in North America and you’ll love the upgrade.
+If the ecobee4 is right for you, go ahead and pick one up – we think you’ll love it.

 The final word